+- Provide the S-NSSAIs priorities to the AMF from UDM/PCF (TBD) to enable a per UE decision when it is required to exclude certain Allowed S-NSSAIs from the target NSSAI

+- Provide the S-NSSAI priorities to NSSF for NSSF to decide the target NSSAI

-- Enable the NG-RAN to store the Target NSSAI and the associated RFSP in the UE context and conditionally use it for RRM instead of the Allowed NSSAI and its RFSP.
+- Enable the NG-RAN to store the Target NSSAI and the associated RFSP in the UE context and conditionally use it for RRM instead of the Allowed NSSAI and its RFSP if the AMF requests the RAN to do so.

-- The NG-RAN stores the Target NSSAI and the associated RFSP in the UE context until NG-RAN decides the information is no longer valid or AMF indicates to the NG-RAN to remove the Target NSSAI and the associated RFSP (i.e. the information is no longer valid).
+- If indicated by the AMF, The NG-RAN stores the Target NSSAI and the associated RFSP in the UE context until AMF indicates to the NG-RAN to remove the Target NSSAI and the associated RFSP (i.e. the information is no longer valid).

 - Enable the Target NSSAI and the associated RFSP to be made available to a target NG-RAN node upon mobility by:

 - AMF re-sends the same Target NSSAI and associated RFSP.

+- Allow the AMF to indicate alternative Target NSSAIs to the NG-RAN ranked in priority order.

 - Clarify that NG-RAN uses the associated RFSP to prioritize cells in the case there are no target cell/TA supporting all the S-NSSAIs of the Target NSSAI.